History of aviation: Combat schemes

 It was not long before aircraft were shooting at each other, but the lack of any sort of steady point for the gun was a problem.
 The French solved this problem when, in late 1914, Roland Garros attached a fixed machine gun to the front of his plane.
-Adolphe Pegoud became known as the first "ace", getting credit for five victories before also becoming the first ace to die in action, it was German Luftstreitkräfte Leutnant Kurt Wintgens who, on 1 July 1915, scored the very first aerial victory by a purpose-built fighter plane, with a synchronized machine gun.
+Adolphe Pegoud became known as the first "ace", getting credit for five victories before also becoming the first ace to die in action, it was German Luftstreitkräfte Leutnant Kurt Wintgens who, on 1 July 1915, scored the first aerial victory by a purpose-built fighter plane, with a synchronized machine gun.

-Aviators were styled as modern-day knights, doing individual combat with their enemies.
+Aviators were styled as modern knights, doing individual combat with their enemies.
 Several pilots became famous for their air-to-air combat; the most well known is Manfred von Richthofen, better known as the "Red Baron", who shot down 80 planes in air-to-air combat with several different planes, the most celebrated of which was the Fokker Dr.I.
 On the Allied side, René Paul Fonck is credited with the most all-time victories at 75, even when later wars are considered.

 France, Britain, Germany, and Italy were the leading manufacturers of fighter planes that saw action during the war, with German aviation technologist Hugo Junkers showing the way to the future through his pioneering use of all-metal aircraft from late 1915.